✈️ Alternate Art Expansion Deep Dive

 Eurofighter Typhoon

 When we first floated the idea for the Alternate Art Expansion, we considered adding unique capabilities based on real-world performance.
-We recognized that copy/pasting the capabilities from the US versions of the aircraft might not be entirely accurate.
-However, we realized that would turn our Rules of Engagement into something closer to Jane’s All the World’s Aircraft.
+However, we realized that would turn our little Rules of Engagement into huge textbook more akin to Jane’s All the World’s Aircraft.

 Comments